TZstatsADS/Fall2016-proj4-Nicole-Jiang/README.md

 + Contributor's name: Chencheng Jiang (cj2451)
 + Projec title: Lyrics predictor
 + Project summary: This project is a lyrics prediction, based on corresponding music features.
++ The methodology is:
+++ First, extract music features from original data set.
+I used the music features such as

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.